nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 * The first food search should be in English
 * To select the particular food filtered, an integer should be inputted
-* To continue searching for more food, **1** should be inputted when prompted after, else input any number to exit

 Example:
 ![nutrition-example](./UG-images/nutrition-example.PNG)